mercury-5/Python_Scripts/README.md

 ## Directories

-### Directory 1: `Directory_Name_1`
+### Directory 1: `Assignment2`

-- Description: Briefly describe what this directory contains, such as the purpose or the type of Python scripts it includes.
+- Description: This directory includes one csv file in which student data is there and one pythonscript that performs various operation on that csv file
 - [Link to Directory 1](/Directory_Name_1)

 #### Included Python Scripts